Using The Dash Mantra to Give Back to Others

 A group of young professionals in Edenton approached these families with an idea to start a foundation in honor of the two young men who passed away far too early.
 The foundation was officially started in 2012.
 The mission of the George & Alex Memorial Foundation is to honor the extraordinary lives and genuine character of George Hoskins Parrish (1/27/87 – 6/7/2007) and Alexander Thomas Boehling (6/20/1988 – 3/7/2011) through the Live Your Dash 8k road race and the George & Alex Memorial Scholarship.

 Through the foundation, the group found a new purpose and passion and now hosts an annual “Live Your Dash” race in Edenton.
-This year will be the 7th year the event has been held, and the Foundation hopes to see the amount of participants continue to increase year after year.
+This year was the 7th year the event has been held, and the Foundation is happy to see the amount of participants continue to increase year after year.

 The Foundation members design custom t-shirts each year, as well as awards that participants can win.
 One week before the race, the Foundation board members get together and hand paint the awards.
 They like to add this special and unique touch to the event.